+If you’re looking for perennial herbs in pots, consider mint.
 I was first introduced to mint when I planted a few sprigs in my mothers perennial garden.
 It quickly took over and we’re still pulling it out – twenty years later!
 Sorry mom.
 Now, I grow mint in pots, where its aggressive growth can be contained.
 There are so many awesome types of mint; peppermint, chocolate mint, mojito mint, strawberry mint, and spearmint, for example, and I like to plant several different varieties of mint in a big pot.
 We add the leaves to summer drinks, fruit salad, and also dry plenty for winter tea.
 Mint appreciates ample moisture and rich soil.
-I use a two-thirds potting soil to one-third compost mixture in my mint containers.
+I use a two-thirds potting mix to one-third compost mixture in my mint containers.

 Basil may be my number one culinary herb, but parsley is a close second.
-I grow the two main types; curly and flat-leaved parsley, in both garden beds and containers.
+I grow the two main types; curly and flat-leaved parsley, in both garden beds and containers, both of which are definitely on the list of the best herbs for container gardening.
 In fact, the unique leaf texture of curly parsley makes it a nice planting partner for ornamental plants like million bells, geraniums, petunias, and other summer bloomers.
-Parsley is very easy to grow, but like mint, does want regular moisture and feeding.
+Parsley is very easy to grow and should be started from seeds sown indoors under a grow light.
+You can also buy seedlings from a local garden centre.
+It grows best with regular moisture and feeding.
 I incorporate a slow-release organic fertilizer at planting time to keep the plants happy from spring through late autumn.
 Parsley also appreciates full sun, but can take some light shading.